marcsze/SchlossLabPresentations/2018_05_31/README.md

 **Instructions**
 * Download the specific `otu_table.csv` file or pull this specific repo.
-* Use R to create a graph that highlights differences between case and control groups.
+* Create a graph that highlights differences between case and control groups for 1 OTU.
+* Use the `map` function to create 3 identical graphs of 3 different OTUs (**BONUS**)
-* The visualization that you will use is dependent on the group you are in.
+* The base graph type will be divided amongst the groups
-* Once the visualization is made spend the remaining time going over strengths and weaknesses.
+	* A random draw will be done to determine which group gets to choose their type of graph first

+**Base graph option**
+* Pie chart
+* Points and lines
+* Box plot
+* Violing plot
+* Bar plot

+*Note: This forms the base of your graph that will be used to represent each individual within the figure, it does not have to be the only thing in it.
+Use your knowledge of the tidyverse and ggplot2 to make a kick-ass visual*

 **Time for each Task**
 * Introduction - 5 minutes